Incoming exchange students

 - You must be registered as a student with one of our partner institutions.

-- You must have completed at least one year of studies in business administration.
+- Undergraduate students must have completed at least one year of university studies with least one semester/30 ECTS of business-related courses.

 Each semester Stockholm Business School offers a number of courses in English for undergraduate and graduate students visiting us for exchange.
 The list of courses is available with the online application once you have been nominated by your home university.